-The boom in NFT art sales over the last two years has created some eye catching headlines and auction prices, and something of a gold rush to get involved.
+The boom in contemporary NFT art sales over the last two years has created some eye catching headlines and auction prices, and something of a gold rush to get involved.
 Unlike traditional artforms such as oil painting, interesting NFTs can be created with little or no artistic ability, and as such a number of celebrities with no known skills as painters, sculptors, or digital artists, who we would never normally see selling work in an art gallery, have started trying their hands at NFTs.

-There are always occasional celebrities with an interest in other artforms; actors who shoot great photography, or musicians who also paint, but there hasn’t been quite such an intersection of celebrity culture and the art markets since the rise of Pop Art.
+There are always occasional celebrities with an interest in other artforms; actors who shoot great photography, or musicians who also paint, but there hasn’t been quite such an intersection of celebrity culture and the art markets since the rise of pop art.
 As people figure out how best to get involved in this new market and try to find ways to catch some of those big sales numbers themselves, it seems like a pattern that is unlikely to change,.

-The enthusiastic NFT adopters, and success stories
+The enthusiastic adopters of NFTs, and success stories

 Many celebrity NFTs are put together by a third party company, or represent something of a simple toe dipped in the water, but many are making much more of a commitment to the artform.
 Rapper Snoop Dogg released a range of artworks inspired by his youth, along with a new song called NFT, all provided in a limited 48 hour sale which saw pieces selling for over $100,000.
 He is currently working on a metaverse project including virtual property, with one collector spending $450,000 to be Snoop’s virtual neighbour.

-The DJ and music producer Steve Aoki is a solid advocate of NFTs, and partnered with 3D visual artist Antonio Tudisco on a range which sold for over $4.29 million; unsurprisingly he is working on more NFT projects.
+The DJ and music producer Steve Aoki is a solid advocate of NFTs, and partnered with contemporary 3D visual artist Antonio Tudisco on a range which sold for over $4.29 million; unsurprisingly he is working on more NFT projects.
 Musician Grimes, also well known as Elon Musk’s ex-partner, teamed up with her brother Mac on a range of digital artworks which sold for a total of $6 million, with individual pieces selling for more than $300,000.

 And there are some surprise faces here too; less current, less tech-associated celebrities, such as actress Lindsay Lohan; long left on the fringes of celebrity culture, Lohan has embraced NFTs and cryptocurrency, minting her own token for $50,000 and releasing a music video NFT with DJ Manuel Riva which raised $85,000.
 Another unexpected name is the actor John Cleese, who minted a crude drawing of the Brooklyn Bridge which went on to sell for $36,000, causing Cleese to comment, “The world has gone terminally insane.”